idaholab/moose/tutorials/darcy_thermo_mech/doc/content/systems/multiapps.md

 The MultiApp system is designed for efficient parallel execution of hierarchical problems.

-- The master application utilizes all processors
+- The main application utilizes all processors
 - The processors are split among each sub-apps within each MultiApp and are run simultaneously
 - Multiple MultiApps will be executed one after another